rgdaddio/bcrypt-linux-c-cpp/README.md

 # bcrypt-linux-c-cpp
 Port of OpenBSD bcrypt for c and c++ on linux

-This is pretty much a direct port of the openBSD implementation.
+This is pretty much a direct port of the OpenBSD implementation.

-It compiles on Ubuntu and requires libbsd Ubuntu package.
+It compiles on Ubuntu and requires libbsd Ubuntu package it also uses suckless software explicit_bzero.

-Included is a test which call a python script which generates the bcrypt hash and this is then validated using the c/c++.
+Included is a test which calls a python script that generates the bcrypt hash and this is then validated using the c/c++ implementation.
+Routines to generate hashes in the test via c/c++ are include as well in comments.

 //tested with gcc 4.6.3 ubuntu 12.04

 //tested with g++ 4.6.3 ubuntu 12.04

 //tested with gcc 5.2.1 ubuntu 15.10

 //tested with g++ 5.2.1 ubuntu 15.10

 //sudo apt-get install libbsd-dev

 //gcc -lbsd test.c bcrypt.c blowfish.c timing_safe.c linux_util.c -lrt `pkg-config --libs libbsd`

 //g++ -lbsd test.c bcrypt.c blowfish.c timing_safe.c linux_util.c -lrt `pkg-config --libs libbsd`

 To use the python test
-#sudo pip install bcrypt
+sudo pip install bcrypt